 Residents of New Brunswick and three other Atlantic provinces can gamble online via the Atlantic Lottery Corp. portal.
 This provides the chance to buy lottery tickets and play instant games like iBingo.
 It also includes casino games like online slots and table games, plus sports betting via the Pro-Line system.

-Gaming in New Brunswick is under the jurisdiction of the New Brunswick Lotteries and Gaming Corp.
-This agency was established following deregulation of gambling in the provinces in 2008.
+Gaming in New Brunswick is under the jurisdiction of the New Brunswick Lottery.
+This agency was established following the deregulation of gambling in the provinces in 2008.
 As well as licensing and oversight, the NBLGC owns and operates casinos.